rogaha/www.docker.io/_pages/live.md

 {% block copy_headline %}
-# Docker hack-day 7 - Oct.
+# Docker hack-day #7 - Oct.
 1st - LIVE #
 {% endblock %}

 {% block copy_introduction %}

 ## 101 online sessions & lightning talks

-During this hack day we are going to have two 101 online sessions (10am PST and 5pm PST).
+During this hack day we are going to have two 101 online sessions **(10am PST and 5pm PST)**.
+Both of which will be available on this page.

 Please <a href="http://www.meetup.com/Docker-meetups/events/142621692/" target="_blank">register here</a> if you want a reminder.

+### Backchannel

-The broadcast will be available on this page.
-In addition, we have a special IRC channel: <strong>docker-hackday</strong>, where you'll be able to ask questions during the 101 sessions.
-If you do not have an IRC client you can use <a href="https://kiwiirc.com/client/irc.freenode.net" target="_blank">this one</a>.
+In addition, we have a special IRC channel: <strong>#docker-hackday</strong>, where you'll be able to ask questions during the 101 sessions.
+{% endblock copy_introduction %}

+    {# NOTE: Link to online chat here, cannot be in markdown #}

+{% block copy_1 %}

 We start the lightning talks broadcast at 6pm PST.